Samoëns, France: Family Ski Guide

 What parents keep raving about

-The village itself gets universal praise from families with kids under 12.
-Samoëns is walkable in a way that purpose-built resorts simply aren't.
-Parents mention the bakeries, the medieval square, the lime tree planted in the 1430s (yes, it's still there).
-Your kids aren't dodging shuttle buses between concrete apartment blocks.
-They're wandering a real French village with stone facades and a weekly market.
-One reviewer on Globetotting called it "perfectly formed," and honestly, that nails it.
+The village gets universal praise, walkable, with bakeries, a medieval square, and a lime tree planted in the 1430s.
+Your kids aren't dodging shuttle buses between concrete blocks.
+They're wandering a real French village.
+One Globetotting reviewer called it "perfectly formed."

 The honest complaints

 The gondola bottleneck at Grand Massif Express is the single most consistent gripe.
-Samoëns village sits at 720m, and the skiing starts at 1,600m.
-That means everyone funnels through the same cable car every morning, and during February half-term, "everyone" means queues that parents describe with barely concealed rage.
-One City AM reviewer noted the ride takes 8 minutes, but getting on it can add 20 to 30.
-With tired kids in rigid boots, that's not a minor inconvenience.
+Samoëns sits at 720m with skiing starting at 1,600m, everyone funnels through the same cable car every morning.
+During February half-term, one reviewer noted 20 to 30 minute waits on top of the 8-minute ride.

-The other recurring tension: Samoëns is a real village, not a ski resort that happens to have a village.
-That means the slopes aren't at your doorstep.
-You're either riding the gondola, driving the winding road up to the 1600 plateau, or relying on free shuttle buses.
-Parents who've stayed in ski-in/ski-out resorts elsewhere sometimes find this jarring.
-If you pick accommodation near the Grand Massif Express base station (like Résidence Les Fermes de Samoëns, 800m from the village center), the logistics shrink dramatically.
-Choose a charming apartment in the old village center and you'll pay for it in morning commute time.
+The other tension: Samoëns is a real village, not a ski resort with a village attached.
+The slopes aren't at your doorstep.
+Pick accommodation near the Grand Massif Express base station (like Résidence Les Fermes de Samoëns 800m from village center) and morning logistics shrink dramatically.
+Choose a charming old village apartment and you'll pay in commute time.

 Common Questions